 of Parliament claimed that the provisions of section 4 of the T&T

-constitution has been, is being or is likely to be contravened in relation to
+constitution have been, are being or is likely to be contravened in relation to

 him for redress in accordance of section 14 of the same constitution.

-Trinidadians] was an Indo Trinidadian named Lennox Deyalsingh and his ultimate
+was in government] was an Indo Trinidadian named Lennox Deyalsingh and his

-judgement tells us that notwithstanding T&T's similarities to us racially,
+ultimate judgement tells us that notwithstanding T&T's similarities to us

-they still have a functioning judicial system, it is probably why they still
+racially, they still have a functioning judicial system, it is probably why